 Scaffolding is a temporary type of “stage” or structure built to support builders during construction.
 It also creates leverage when they need to reach or work on high areas in a construction site.

 Typically, the scaffolds or platforms are made of either bamboos and timbers or steel.
 It is also composed of several mechanisms added to boost its stability.
 The mechanisms include horizontal, vertical, and diagonal attachments between the scaffold and the wall.
-Additionally, it also has guard rails and boards that ensure well-rounded protection during the construction.
+Additionally, it also has guard rails and boards that ensure well-rounded protection during construction.

 Without scaffolding, the safety of workers in a construction site could be at risk, and accidents become more challenging to control.